 Ashley is a Level II Ph.D.
 Student in the Department of Theatre and Performance at the CUNY Graduate Center.
 She holds her M.A. from the Performance Studies Program at New York University's Tisch School of the Arts.
 Her research interests include exploring theatre practices in war zones, applications of theatre in social justice movements, politics and performance in times of crisis, community-based theatre, intersections between anthropology and theatre, and documentary theatre.

-Ashley has taught workshops, classes, and private coaching in acting, scene study, ensemble devised theatre and socio-political theatre, throughout the five boroughs of New York City.
-Additionally, she has taught workshops and classes across the USA, Europe and Asia.
+Ashley has taught workshops, classes, and private coaching in acting, scene study, ensemble-devised theatre, and socio-political theatre, throughout the five boroughs of New York City, across the United States, Europe, and Asia.
 She has developed curriculum, and taught, for Girl Be Heard, Queens Theatre and the McCarter Theatre Center.
 Currently, Ashley is a faculty member in the School of Performing Arts at Pace University and Hunter College.

 "I've had the pleasure of having Ashley as a mentor throughout my first year with Girl Be Heard, as well as during my time devising their main stage production, Embodi(ED).
 I've also been fortunate enough to attend Pace University where I would then have her as a professor for a course, "The Drama of Social Change", that effortlessly mixed drama with sociology in its lessons.
 Through her guidance in Girl Be Heard it was easy to feel comfortable enough to explore my writing on a more personal and universal level, that I wasn't sure I had the courage to try.
 In class at Pace our discussions and and readings were always fascinating and eye-opening, it was impossible to leave the room without taking with you a wealth of new information that, in my case, lead to inspiration for creative work.
 I know that Ashley is a mentor that I can rely on now, and even in the future to come".